Read time 5 minutes

 Get-Mailbox -Database <database name> | Set-Mailbox -Database <dial tone database name>

-3. Now, mount the database so that client computers can access the database, and send and receive the messages –
+3. Now, mount the database so that client computers can access it, and send and receive the messages –

 Mount-Database -Identity <dial tone database name>